Gabriel-Scheel/ecs-wordpress-theme-framework/README.md

 ### Overwriting Built In Post Types

-Sometimes you will need to modify an existing post type, such as adding custom fields.
-To do so you need to make one small change to your post type class.
-Namely, you need to override the register method.
-To modify an existing post type you need to get the post type object, make your changes, and then save that post object back.
-Otherwise you will end up with two of the same post types in the menu and it will be weird.
+Sometimes you will need to modify an existing post type, such as adding custom fields to Pages.
+To do so you need to override the register method.
+The steps to modify an existing post type are to first get the post type object, make your changes to the post type, and then save that post object back via register_post_type.
+If you do not do this you will end up with duplicates of the post type in the menu.

     public function register() {
         $post = get_post_type_object('post');